-The cube has a cylindrical hole with diameter of 5 centimeters cut into it all the way through.
+A cube has a cylindrical hole with a diameter of 5 centimeters cut into it all the way through.
 What is the volume of the shape?

 We'll calculate the volume exactly how the shape is formed: finding a cube and cutting a piece of it out.
 First, we can find the volume of the whole cube (whole, not holed), and then we can subtract the volume of the cylinder.

 For a cube, the length, width, and height are all the same.